 Personal papers are collected on the basis of historical, literary or cultural significance to Victoria.
 The Library holds the personal papers of many figures who have achieved a level of standing or influence in the Victorian community, including Sir Redmond Barry, Ned Kelly, John and Sunday Reed and Peter Carey.

 Significance does not just apply to those with a level of fame.
-Samuel Lazarus, Caroline Dexter, Anne Drysdale and Jong Ah Sing may not be household names but their papers (and others entrusted to the Library) provide a unique window into the past, documenting the social life and customs, personal histories, thoughts and opinions of the myriad people who have played a part in the formation of today’s Victoria.
+Charles Evans, Caroline Dexter, Anne Drysdale, Jong Ah Sing and Edward Snell may not be household names but their papers (and others entrusted to the Library) provide a unique window into the past, documenting the social life and customs, personal histories, thoughts and opinions of the myriad people who have played a part in the formation of today’s Victoria.